green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 ### Numbers

-We have already worked with numbers in the previous exercise.
+We have already worked with numbers in the previous section.
 They represents anything between `-Infinity` and `Infinity` and you can do any operation with them what you already did in the elementary school.